Just arrived from YouTube? Looking for the form mentioned at the end of the 10-minute video? Click on the red phone below (Free Consultation).

 I’m a blind reader and during our first conversation I explained about technology for the blind and we shared some ideas.
 This is how we stumbled on to the topic of Milli’s coaching program for writers.
 As soon as Milli explained the individual sessions and how the assignments worked, I knew her coaching program was for me.

-I have only been a part of Milli’s coaching program for a few weeks and I’m already starting to see more positive changes, not only my in writing but in my life as well.
+I have only been a part of Milli’s coaching program for a few weeks and I’m already starting to see more positive changes, not only in my writing but in my life as well.

 I encourage anyone who is questioning themselves about their writing to take the questionnaire and open themselves up to new opportunities.